-And the frames hardly weigh a thing, so you can hang them on a mobile.
-Just use pegs instead of tape to add the pictures.
+The frames hardly weigh a thing, so you can hang them on a mobile and add the photos on with a peg or bulldog clips.

 Don’t you just love that cute little hedgehog?

 The frames add a lovely, free-spirited vibe to our gallery wall, which I’m really happy about.
-We hung them alongside a tin can handbag filled with faux succulents.
+They’re pretty versatile too.
+You can add quotes or post-it reminders inside the frames if you prefer or use them to showcase the kids latest work of art.
+We hung our creative wire picture frames alongside a tin can handbag filled with faux succulents.

 Oh and if you’re looking for some of the things we used, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more amazing craft ideas to share with you 😉

 And if you prefer to buy rather than DIY